rails/webpacker/README.md

 ### CDN

-Webpacker out-of-the-box provides CDN support using `ASSET_HOST` environment variable set within your Rails app.
-You don't need to do anything extra, it just works.
-Voila!
+Webpacker out-of-the-box provides CDN support using your Rails app `config.action_controller.asset_host` setting.
+If you already have [CDN](http://guides.rubyonrails.org/asset_pipeline.html#cdns) added in your rails app you don't need to do anything extra for webpacker, it just works.

-### HTTPS in Development
+### HTTPS in development

-You may require the `webpack-dev-server` to serve views over HTTPS.
+You may require the `webpack-dev-server` to serve views over HTTPS in development.
-To do this, set the `https` option for `webpack-dev-server` to true in `development.server.js`, then start the dev server as usual with `./bin/webpack-dev-server`:
+To do this, set the `https` option for `webpack-dev-server` to `true` in `config/webpacker.yml`, then start the dev server as usual with `./bin/webpack-dev-server`.

 Please note that the `webpack-dev-server` will use a self-signed certificate, so your web browser will display a warning upon accessing the page.